Loading lesson…

 Who should bother: anyone building throwaway UI prototypes, teachers creating interactive explainers, writers drafting long-form with live preview, designers experimenting with code.
 Who shouldn't: anyone expecting a real deployment platform, people needing secrets or backends, users who want text-only output without the distraction of a preview pane.
 Artifacts are the single most-loved Claude feature in 2026.

-What is the core idea behind "Claude Artifacts: The Feature That Made Claude Fun"?
+What is the main idea of "Claude Artifacts: The Feature That Made Claude Fun"?

-Which best describes the scope of "Claude Artifacts: The Feature That Made Claude Fun"?
+Which action would help you apply "Claude Artifacts: The Feature That Made Claude Fun" responsibly?